 Q: We put in new St Augustine lawn in May.
 In September, I noticed some yellow patches.
 At first I thought chinch bugs so I put out insecticide.
 The spots are not solid yellow but have some green in it.
 Some are about 2 feet across, others are just a few inches.
 Now I see yellow dispersed here and there all over the yard.
 I don’t think it is low areas that hold water as we smoothed it out before we put down the sod and I do not see water standing.
 Any ideas?
-Do I need a soil test and maybe it needs iron?

 A: It is extremely tough to diagnose lawn problems without actually seeing the lawn.
 You’ve given a good description of possible chinch bug damage.
 Now you get to be Sherlock Holmes and confirm it.